 Having fun is an important part of our summer swim program.
 We believe in a safe and healthy environment that encourages each swimmer to do his/her best, recognizes individual improvements and provides fun activities for kids and families.

 The mission statement of the NVSL is: To develop in the children participating this program -- a love for the sport, advanced aquatic skills, teamwork, and the principles of good sportsmanship.

 The people you will run into the most in your swim team dealings are the Team Reps and the Coaches.
 The Team Reps are volunteer parents who were new to swimming at one time just like you.
 The Team Reps are responsible for running every aspect of the swim team and is the representative of the team to other swim teams in the NVSL.
 It’s a job that is impossible to do successfully without help from a great many parents.
 The Team Reps hire the Coaches who are responsible to the Team Rep for the swim team program.

 This season our Team Reps are Kris Bondanella and Stacy Dolfis.
 Our Division Coordinator is Tertius Eksteen.
-Diana Bowen is our head coach.
-Our assistant coaches are Mason Izadpanah and Emily Davis.
+Mason Izadpanah is our head coach.

 Registration and Membership